 How Can a Reverse Mortgage Help Baby Boomers?

 Retirement can be an expensive, financially challenging period of your life.
-The majority of Boomers see a considerable reduction in their income once they retire, but their expenses may stay the same or even increase in many cases.
+The majority of Boomers see a considerable reduction in their monthly income once they retire, but their expenses may stay the same or even increase in many cases.

 Whether you want some extra cash to go on exotic vacations, launch a new business, or pay for a vacation home, a reverse mortgage is definitely worth considering.
 But keep in mind that there might be restrictions.
 The proceeds of some reverse mortgages may only be used toward a handful of pre-agreed expenses.
 So be sure to check this with your reverse mortgage lender before committing.